-The Plan covers Applied Behavior Analysis (ABA) for treatment of Autism Spectrum Disorder (ASD) from age two through age six.
+The Plan covers Applied Behavior Analysis (ABA) for treatment of Autism Spectrum Disorder (ASD) from age two through age ten.
 This includes any pervasive developmental disorder, including Autistic Disorder, Asperger's Syndrome, Rett Syndrome, Childhood Disintegrative Disorder or Pervasive Development Disorder.

 ABA is an educational component of ASD which may include the design, implementation and evaluation of environmental modifications, using behavioral stimuli and consequences to produce socially significant improvement in human behavior, including the use of direct observation, measurement, and functional analysis of the relationship between environment and behavior.
-It must conform to the process of applying interventions that are based on the principles of learning derived from experimental psychology research to systematically change behavior.
+It must conform to the process of applying interventions that are based on the principles of learning derived from experimental psychology research to systematically change behavior and to demonstrate that the interventions used are responsible for the observable improvement in behavior.
 ABA methods are used to increase and maintain desirable adaptive behaviors, reduce interfering maladaptive behaviors or narrow the conditions under which they occur, teach new skills, and generalize behaviors to new environments or situations.